swarajitroy/CKS/supply_chain_security/A02_Whitelisting_Image_Registries.md

 2. Use custom Validating Admission Controller - configured with a custom webhook to decide for the ImagePolicyWebhook.
 3. Use custom Validating Admission Controller - configured with OPA server

-For our work - we will do 1 and 3.

 ## 01. ImagePolicyWebhook
 ---